-The Company currently conducts operations in Canada, the United States (including Puerto Rico), Argentina, Australia, Austria, Bangladesh, Brazil, Chile, China, Denmark, Egypt, France, Germany, Hungary, India, Ireland, Italy, Japan, Korea, Malaysia, Mexico, the Netherlands, Oman, Pakistan, Philippines, Poland, Russia, Saudi Arabia, Singapore, Switzerland, Thailand, Turkey, United Arab Emirates, United Kingdom and Vietnam.
+The Company currently conducts operations in Canada, the United States (including Puerto Rico), Argentina, Australia, Austria, Bangladesh, Brazil, Belgium, Chile, China, Denmark, Egypt, France, Germany, Hungary, India, Ireland, Italy, Japan, Korea, Malaysia, Mexico, the Netherlands, New Zealand, Oman, Pakistan, Philippines, Poland, Russia, Saudi Arabia, Singapore, South Africa, Sri Lanka, Switzerland, Thailand, Turkey, United Arab Emirates, United Kingdom and Vietnam.
 Operations primarily service customers located in their country.

 International operations are necessarily subject to different economic risks and opportunities.
 The Company's production costs are affected by conditions prevailing in the various locations.
-The Company is also exposed to foreign currency exchange, which may positively or negatively affect the Company's consolidated financial reporting as a result of the translation of foreign financial results into Canadian dollars and the impact of cash flows, cash holdings and debt obligations in these foreign currencies.
+The Company is also exposed to fluctuations in foreign currency exchange, which may positively or negatively affect the Company's consolidated financial reporting as a result of the translation of foreign financial results into Canadian dollars and the impact of cash flows, cash holdings and debt obligations in these foreign currencies.
 The Company believes that international diversification has reduced its overall economic business risk.
 See also "Potential Risks Relating to Significant Operations in Foreign Countries" in Item 5: "Risk Factors" of this AIF.